UST-Robotics-Team/Software-Tutorial-2025-Notes/advanced-tutorial-2-can/3-CAN-bus.md

     * Pros: Simple code, cheap and easy-development.
     * Cons: Only 1-to-1 connection, inaccurate and limited protection.
+3. **I2C** (Inter-integrated Circuit)

+    Rely on `Master-Slave` relations, only master can host and read/write to the device.
+    * Pros: Multiple device support, only requires two lines.
+    * Cons: Requires external pull up resistor, High error rate (when the speed is fast), read configuration is required

 ## What is CAN?
 * CAN, or Controller area network, is an **electronic communication** bus defined by the `ISO 11898` standards.
 Those standards define how communication happens, how wiring is configured and how messages are constructed, among other things.
 Collectively, this system is referred to as a CAN bus.